-- If you are a speaker in this session, before the session begins, find another person to perform moderator duties for your talk (introduce your talk, keep time, and moderate questions).
+- If you are also a speaker in this session, before the session begins, find another person to perform moderator duties for your talk (introduce your talk, keep time, and moderate questions).

 - Confirm that all speakers are present.
-Report any missing speakers to the VSS staff person in the room.
+Report any missing speakers to the VSS Staff person in the room.

-- Make sure that there are NO DRINKS the table with the computers to avoid costly accidents.
+- Make sure that there are NO DRINKS on the table with the computers to avoid costly accidents.

 - Ask the presenters take seats close to you in the front row.